How To Become Solicitor General in India

 The Solicitor General is responsible for the following:

-• He assists and supports the Attorney General of India
+- He assists and supports the Attorney General of India in various legal matters and proceedings.

-• He serves as the 2nd highest officer of law in India, just after Attorney General
+- He serves as the 2nd highest officer of law in India, just after the Attorney General.

-• He works in coordination with four Additional Solicitors General
+- He works in coordination with four Additional Solicitors General to ensure a unified legal strategy.

-• He appears in the High Courts or the Supreme Court on behalf of the Indian government in cases like appeals, writ petitions, suits and other legal proceedings, where Indian government is presented as a party
+- He appears in the High Courts or the Supreme Court on behalf of the Indian government in cases like appeals, writ petitions, suits, and other legal proceedings, where the Indian government is presented as a party.

-• He advises the Indian government upon legal matters, and performs his legal type of duties as and when assigned to him by the Indian government
+- He advises the Indian government upon legal matters and performs his legal duties as and when assigned to him by the Indian government.

-• He represents the Indian government in any references made to the Supreme Court by the President.
+- He represents the Indian government in any references made to the Supreme Court by the President, ensuring that the government's position is clearly articulated and defended.

 Earnings of a Solicitor General

-The fees and payment of a Solicitor General depends on the type of job he performs.
+The fees and payment of a Solicitor General depend on the type of job he performs.
 There are different allowances for different types of jobs.
 For instance:

-• 10,000 IRs per case for giving opinions in case statement.
+- 10,000 IRs per case for giving opinions in case statements.

 What a Solicitor General should not do